 The Legions of Chaos

 Space Marines have Chapters, Chaos Space Marines have Legions.
 There are 9 original traitor legions, two of which – Death Guard and Thousand Sons – have their own codexes (and their own Start Competing articles).
-The remaining 7 are covered in Codex: Chaos Space Marines, Vigilus Ablaze, and Faith & Fury.
-There are also another six Renegade chapters covered in Vigilus Ablaze to give you some alternate options for homebrew chapters, and finally a special group that follow Fabius Bile called The Creations of Bile.
+The remaining 7 are covered in Codex: Chaos Space Marines, along with the Book of Fire, which also has rules for another six Renegade chapters and the deranged group of genetically modified madmen that follow Fabius Bile called The Creations of Bile.